oskarkulinski/OpenUSOS/README.md

 -working app for Jagiellonian University,
 -email sending and sent history,
 -class schedule,
+-grades,
+-tests,
 -notifications for upcoming classes.
 ### Should have:
--grades,
--tests,
 -calendar,
--class groups.
+-university news,
+-notifications about registrations,
+-surveys.
 ### Could have:
 -registration for courses,
+-class groups,
+-information about other courses and students,
--support for other Universities,
+-support for other Universities.
--surveys.
 ### Won't have:
--map.
+-map,
+-reading mail,
+-student ID card viewing,
+-viewing personal data.